MateuszPerczak/Sounder5/README.md

 - Add a function that disables music playback on crash.
 - Improve performance of some functions.
 - Improve error handling / reporting.
 - Reduce startup time.
 - Add updater.
-- Modify a scanning function to scan for folders inside a folders.

 #